Logic-based switching finite-time stabilization with applications in mechanical systems: Examples

 In this section, an illustrative example is presented.
-Note that some further discussions about convergence speed, control overshoot, controller parameters selection, comparison with existing asymptotic control methods and control of third order nonlinear systems are put in Appendix E.
+Note that some further discussions about convergence speed, control overshoot, controller parameters selection, comparison with existing asymptotic control methods and control of third order nonlinear systems are put in Appendix F in the supplementary file. \begin{example} Given a second order nonlinear system by (\ref{eq:1-1}) with $n=2$, we consider the following six cases: